AndrewOhyara/css-custom-vscripts/multijump_vscript/README.md

   // This tables stores specific players by their steamid.
 The format is the STEAMID3.
   // You may want to use any steamidfinder website to add new clients anytime.
   // If you want to add a connected player in the server, use the command !mj_save_client <the user id of the player>
+  // Or copy the table and replace the steam id of whoever you want.
   // The safe limit of how many users you can add is 75.
 This is due the limitation of vscript at reading files.
   Users=
   {